Entropion in dogs and cats

 For more information on entropion in dogs and cats, check out our handy infographic.

 Signs and symptoms of entropion

-The success rate of entropion varies based on breed, age and severity.
+Because entropion is caused by physical abnormalities, it usually requires surgery to resolve the issue.
+The surgical process for treating entropion involves reshaping the structure of the eyelids.
 In general, entropion surgery has a high success rate.
-Post-surgery, your cat or dog may be required to wear a cone collar around the neck to prevent them from scratching or pawing the affected area.
+Post-surgery, your pet may be required to wear a cone collar around the neck to prevent them from scratching or pawing the affected area.